Im-Rises/nbody-simulator-docker/README.md

 ## Description

-This is a simple nbody simulator made with OpenGL and C++ with the help of the ImGui library for the UI.
+This is a simple n-body simulator made with OpenGL for the graphics part and C++ for the logic part.
+The project is running on a complete docker environment.

+> **Note**
+> The project is a test of paralleling the calculation of the particles on different docker containers and store them in
+> a redis database.
+> A docker is also used to generate the video from the redis database.

 ## Images

 ## Videos

-## Features

 ## Dependencies